dbgroup-nagoya-u/mwcas/README.md

 ## Build

-Note: this library is a header only.
-You can use this as just a submodule.
+**Note**: this is a header only library.
+You can use this without pre-build.

 ### Prerequisites